rachelqh/Continuity-Test-Redesign/README.md

 # Continuity-Test-Redesign
-The PFC Flexible Circuits company has to check thousands of traces per month to ensure quality.
-Test fixtures have been commissioned for
+The employees of the PFC Flexible Circuits has to perform thousands of continuity tests per month to ensure quality.
+To improve efficency, commonly produced components have unique test fixtures to probe up to hundreds of traces quickly.

+PFC has requested the Summer 2026 Interns to improve the existing test fixtures, which are slow, inefficient, and unreliable.

+My approach to improving this design has been to redesign it from scratch.